 That’s the theory.
-In actuality, there are more injuries associated with fire wires than their intended purpose.
+In reality, there are actually more injuries associated with fire wires than their intended purpose.

 Before we tackle that, let us discuss the correct way of deploying emergency towing-off pennants.